 Furthermore there are plans for luxurious apartments, a 5-stars hotel and shops inside the building.
 Perhaps with a 150 meters high tower in the back.
 This with the name Post Rotterdam.
 The use of Muschel limestone make the walls absorb dirt much easier.
 Especially all the car fumes from the busy roads around the building cause the dark color.
 Actually the original color is like the stones of the City Hall in Rotterdam.
 Those were cleaned in the year 2000 with a special laser technique.

 Interesting fact is that the fascinating former Post Office (postkantoor) in Rotterdam is set to the back so that the City Hall remains the eyecatcher.
 Another intriguing fact is that most of the outside holes are actual bullet holes from the second World War.
-Above all that the McDonalds in the front is the Worlds Fanciest McDonalds 2016.
+Above all that the McDonalds in front of the post office is one of the world’s fanciest McDonald’s (2016).
 Here is the location!